 Safe Havens Interfaith Partnership Against Domestic Violence and Elder Abuse is an interfaith organization that promotes hope and justice for victims and survivors of domestic violence, sexual violence and elder abuse.

 Our Mission Statement:

 Safe Havens empowers diverse faith communities and their local service providers to work together to end domestic and sexual violence and elder abuse.

 Our Vision Statement:

 No one should have to choose between faith and safety.
 This is why Safe Havens works to build a world in which all people are treated with dignity and respect and in which domestic and sexual violence and elder abuse no longer exist.
-We envision a time when every religious and spiritual community can fully embrace their unique and vital role to support survivors, provide prevention education, and speak out with moral authority against abuse and the hatreds and inequities that undergird abuse.
+We envision a time when every religious and spiritual community can fully embrace their unique and vital role to support survivors, provide prevention education, and speak out with moral authority against abuse and the systemic oppressions and inequities that undergird abuse.

 Safe Havens Values in Action:

 Safe Havens puts DIGNITY into action when we believe survivors and take them seriously; trust survivors to make the best decisions about the way forward; treat all faith leaders, advocates, and service providers with respect; honor all faith traditions; and center the worth of everyone we work with in everything we do.

 Safe Havens puts JUSTICE into action when we support survivors of abuse and hold those who abuse accountable; work to end racism, sexism, ageism, heterosexism, classism, and other structural inequities that support abuse; and seek to be allies of all communities who experience abuse in their own unique ways.